MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-android-v1.md

 **`projectFile`** - **Project**<br>
 Input alias: `project`. `string`.
 Required.
 Default value: `**/*.csproj`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Relative path from repo root of Xamarin.Android project(s) to build.
-Wildcards can be used ([more information](https://go.microsoft.com/fwlink/?linkid=856077)).
+Wildcards can be used, for more information see the [File matching patterns reference](/azure/devops/pipelines/tasks/file-matching-patterns).
 For example, `**/*.csproj` for all csproj files in all subfolders.
 The project must have a PackageForAndroid target if `Create App Package` is selected.
 <!-- :::editable-content-end::: -->
 <br>